If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

 Android 5.0 Lollipop and later devices

-Controls whether users can add and remove accounts in the work profile on their device.
+Allows users to add and remove accounts on their device.

 Only one managed account can be added to devices with a work profile.
 To remove a managed account, the user needs to remove the work profile from their device.